nodejs/build/README.md

   - Via the [IBM LinuxOne(TM) Community Cloud][13], provides linuxOne
     based test and build infrastructure.

-- **[Voxer][14]**: a voice, text, photo and video messaging service and well-known Node.js early-adopter donated and host OS X hardware for building and testing via the Node.js project's CI system.

-- **[Scaleway][15]**: a "BareMetal" SSD cloud server provider, contributes key ARMv7 hardware for test and build for the Node.js CI system.
+- **[Scaleway][15]**: a "BareMetal" SSD cloud server provider, contributes key ARMv7 hardware for test and release builds for the Node.js CI system.

-- **[NodeSource][ns]**: a Node.js enterprise products and services
-  company, donates hardware and hosting for most of the Node.js project's ARM test and build infrastructure.

-- **[CloudFlare][16]**: a CDN and internet traffic management provider, are responsible for providing fast and always-available access to [nodejs.org][node].
+- **[Cloudflare][16]**: a CDN and internet traffic management provider, are responsible for providing fast and always-available access to [nodejs.org][node].

-- **[ARM][17]**: semiconductor intellectual property supplier, have donated ARMv8 hardware used by the Node.js CI system for build and testing Node.js.
+- **[ARM][17]**: semiconductor intellectual property supplier, have donated ARMv8 / ARM64 hardware used by the Node.js CI system for build and testing Node.js.

 - **[Intel][22]**: "the world leader in silicon innovation," contributes hardware used for benchmarking in the Node.js project's CI system to advance